Simplicial cochain algebras for diffeological spaces: Chen's iterated integral map in diffeology

-\begin{proof}[Proofs of Theorems \ref{thm:LSSS} and \ref{thm:EMSS}] For the case i), the Leray-Serre spectral sequence and the Eilenberg-Moore spectral sequence are obtained by applying the same argument as in the proofs of \cite[5.1 Theorem and 7.3 Theorem]{Grivel} to the functor $A^*( \ ):=A^*_{DR}(S^D( \ )_\bullet)$.
+\begin{proof}[Proofs of Theorems \ref{thm:LSSS} and \ref{thm:EMSS}] For the case i), the Leray--Serre spectral sequence and the Eilenberg--Moore spectral sequence are obtained by applying the same argument as in the proofs of \cite[5.1 Theorem and 7.3 Theorem]{Grivel} to the functor $A^*( \ ):=A^*_{DR}(S^D( \ )_\bullet)$.
+Observe that Dress' construction for the Leary-Serre spectral sequence is applicable to our setting; see \cite[3.3]{Grivel} and \cite{McCleary}.